Magnetism in Gemstones

 This concludes our discussion of magnetism in Tourmalines.
 For a comprehensive look at magnetism in the Garnet Group, which is even more diverse than Tourmaline, see our 12 page report on Garnets.

 Magnetic testing may be useful in separating light green Tourmalines colored by copper and manganese from light green Tourmalines colored by iron, which may appear identical in color.
 Due to relatively high concentrations of manganese (Mn2+), all the light green copper-bearing Tourmalines tested in this study showed stronger magnetic responses and higher magnetic susceptibilities than all the light green Tourmalines colored by iron and Fe2+-Ti4+ charge transfer.
 Pictured below are a light green Paraiba pear and a light green cuprian Tourmaline oval with an unusual yellow hue.
 Both gems show high magnetic susceptibility.
-In the yellowish green copper-bearing Tourmaline on the right, manganese rather than copper is primarily responsible for color, and hence we do not refer to it as a true Paraiba-type Tourmaline.
+In the yellowish green copper-bearing Tourmaline on the right, manganese and probbably vanadium rather than copper are primarily responsible for color, and hence we do not refer to it as a true Paraiba-type Tourmaline.

 © Kirk Feral 2013, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

 Blue Tourmaline Colored by Copper